JP Morgan, Disney join wave of companies that'll cover employee abortion travel costs

 JP Morgan told employees in a memo that if they live in states where abortion is outlawed, the company will cover the cost of travel to a state where it's legal, beginning in July.

 The banking giant is one of many companies that have said they will cover such travel costs.
-Amazon and Levi Strauss announced changes to their policies in early May.
+Amazon, Zillow and Levi Strauss announced changes to their policies in early May.

 "Access to reproductive health care, including abortion, has been a critical factor to the workplace gains and contributions women have made over the past 50 years," a May 4 statement from Levi's said.